-Selection of right welding electrode is a quite challenging decision because we need to consider many factors while choosing an electrode for a particular job.
-In this article, we will discuss about the various factors responsible for choosing a welding electrode for Shielded Metal Arc welding Process (SMAW) for Carbon steels.
-The Shielded metal arc welding electrodes are always covered by flux and the electrode’s name starts with E followed by either a four-digit number or a five-digit number for example: E7018, E6010, E6013, E10018 etc.
+The selection of right welding electrodes is a quite challenging job because we need to consider many factors while choosing the best alternative.
+In this article, we will discuss the various factors responsible for choosing the right welding electrode for the Shielded Metal Arc welding Process (SMAW) for Carbon steels.
+The Shielded metal arc welding electrodes are always covered by flux and the electrode’s name starts with E followed by either a four-digit number or a five-digit number for example E7018, E6010, E6013, E10018, etc.

 Each letter and digit has a specific meaning, for example: in E7018 the letter ‘E’ stands for Electrode, ‘70’ denotes the minimum tensile strength i.e. 70 Ksi (or 70000 Psi) for this case, the second last digit i.e. ‘1’ indicates the position in which the electrode can be used.
 In particular, the letter ‘1’ depicts all position and the last two digits together shows the polarity and the flux composition of the electrode.
 To read more about the electrode symbols and their meaning please read this article: https://www.weldingandndt.com/welding-electrodes-understanding-the-electrode-symbols/

-As discussed earlier, we need to consider various factors before selecting an electrode.
+As discussed earlier, we need to consider various factors before choosing an electrode.
 These factors are as under;

 1. Base metal or Parent Metal

 5. Welding Quality/Weld finish

 6. Welding Cost